 -

-website from the House-church movement springing out of the Churches of
+An article from the House-church movement springing out of the Churches of Christ.

 -